 More formal compiling and standardization of vows happened sometime in the 16th century.
 The words are not always the same in every tradition or religion, but usually, they are an oath to the significant other’s commitment to a lifetime.

 The pledge is usually decreed by both parties so that the sense of commitment is mutual, without either partner facing a greater stake in the undertaking.

-Common marriage vows in the Christian and Jewish religions are quite similar, and surprisingly do not focus so much on religion.
-The focus during the actual vows is focused on the couple, though surrounded by religious ceremony.
+The standard marriage vows in the Christian and Jewish religions are quite similar, and surprisingly do not focus so much on religion.
+The focus during the actual vows is focused on the couple, though surrounded by a religious ceremony.

-The general idea of the scripts can be summarized by some common elements in the following:
+The general idea of the wedding scripts can be summarized by some common elements in the following:

 I take you, [spouse name], to be my [husband/wife],